 Tuberculosis workers also point out that an admission x-ray program can be an effective method of protecting a hospital staff, by making sure that patients with infectious tuberculosis are screened and sent to sanatorium before they spread disease to the unsuspecting.
-In a review and appraisal of the program, Dr. E. L. Ross of the Sanatorium Board noted that in the late 1920's tuberculosis in nurses was a problem and at one time about 12 percent of the total female patients in the Manitoba Sanatorium were nurses or nurses-in-training from general or mental hospitals.
+In a review and appraisal of the program, Dr. E. L. Ross of the Sanatorium Board noted that in the late 1920's tuberculosis in nurses was a problem and at one time about 12 gram in Manitoba was assumed by the Hospital Commission.